 Registrar is in preparation for department schedulers to plan scheduled classes for summer and fall 2024, scheduling will hopefully begin on October 2nd.
 Registrar team is also conducting an open webinar on October 3rd.

 In the Grades & the Grading System policy proposal last spring, a new NG grade option for No Grade was approved.
-This proposal has been updated to use MG for Missing Grade which better indicate that the student has completed the course, but the grade is missing, rather than No Grade which could be misinterpreted that no grade is required for the course.
+This proposal has been updated to use MG for Missing Grade, which better indicates that the student has completed the course, but the grade is missing, rather than No Grade which could be misinterpreted that no grade is required for the course.

 University-wide General Education Committee Report – Jeremy Vetter, UWGEC Chair